Democratic Debate Lineup: Sanders And Biden To Face Off

 The lineups were set by a manual drawing at NBC News headquarters in New York with a representative of each campaign present, the network said.
 After the groups were drawn, NBC decided who would go on which night.
 Their placements onstage will be decided later, based on polling.

-The debates will air on NBC, MSNBC and Telemundo at 9 p.m. on both June 26 and 27.
+The debates will air on NBC, MSNBC and Telemundo at 9 p.m.
+ET on both nights.